Looking for the best podcasting hosting sites in 2022?

 Step 5: Editing & uploading your first episode

 It is a very crucial aspect when it comes to podcasting.

 This is a process where you edit, segment your podcast, and remove audible distractions.
 Also, insert pre-recorded ads, intros, outros and voiceovers.

 With the right software and a few pointers, you can create a quality, well-edited podcast.

-But have it mind that the process requires a little preparation, but don’t let the process devastate you.
+But have in in mind that the process requires a little preparation, but don’t let the process devastate you.

 Create a podcast intro

 If done right, good intros can improve the listening experience and listener engagement, but they aren’t compulsory.

 If you create an intro for the podcast, you’ll perhaps want to get some intro music.
 There is thousands of free royalty music to use for your podcast.
 Head to Google and type “Free royalty music“, or you can purchase your show’s music.